mayank2153/Video-Streaming-Backend/notes.md

 what are access and referesh tokens?
-    Access tokens are temporary credentials that grant access to a protected resource, while refresh tokens are used to obtain new access tokens once the current ones expire.

-    we have made our access token and refresh token in .env file.
+    Access tokens are temporary credentials that grant access to a protected resource, while refresh tokens are used to obtain new access tokens once the current ones expire. we have made our access token and refresh token in .env file.

+## Multer
+  - Multer stores uploaded files on the local server's disk or in memory.

+## Cloudinary
+ - Cloudinary stores uploaded files on their servers